| || |

-Town Square - The Parks, Recreation & Libraries Department is adding responsibilities for programming activities and events year round in the new town square to be opened in Summer 2013.
-The vision is to make the area walkable, family friendly, and welcoming so people will patronize businesses, visit theaters and galleries, and attend special events building a stronger business base and sense of culture and community identity.
+Vernon Street Town Square - The Parks, Recreation & Libraries Department has assumed temporary responsibility for programming activities and events year round in the town square.
+Events such as holiday gatherings, family festivals, farmers markets, and concerts have drawn thousands downtown.
+As reasons increase to visit this walkable, family-friendly area, more people will patronize businesses, visit theaters and galleries, and attend special events, building a stronger business base and sense of culture and community identity.

 Oak Street Improvement Project and Roundabout - To help revitalize downtown, improve traffic safety and ease traffic congestion, construction on the Oak Street Improvement Project began in April 2014 and will continue through the end of 2014.
 The project includes a roundabout at the intersection of Washington Boulevard and Oak Street.
 Although the construction is expected to cause significant congestion, when completed, the project will improve traffic flow and create a landmark entry feature into downtown.
 The installation of traffic signals and reconfiguration of entry and exit points to Oak Street parking will improve safety while enhancing the aesthetic appeal of Downtown Roseville as a destination.

 Parking Infrastructure - In FY2014-15, staff will bring forward a parking management plan for Downtown Roseville, including opportunities to add parking structures to meet the increased demand generated by new businesses, the town square, and events.